Exact correlation functions in the cuprate pseudogap phase: combined effects of charge order and pairing

 We can then read off the spin-spin correlation function directly using Eq. (\ref{eq:V}).

 From the established constraints on the bare and full vertices one can directly derive \cite{Tremblay} the $f$-sum rule for the density-density and spin density response functions:

-where $n_{\mb{k}}=T\sum_{i\omega}G(K).$ Importantly, this sum rule (and counterparts for the current-current correlation function) are satisfied exactly providing the response functions are consistent with the Ward-Takahashi identity.
-This is discussed in more detail in the Supplement.
+where $n_{\mb{k}}=T\sum_{i\omega}G(K).$ Importantly, this sum rule (and counterparts for the current-current correlation function) are satisfied exactly providing the response functions are consistent with the WTI.
+This is discussed in more detail in the Supplemental Material.

 \textit{Behavior of the neutron cross section: Comparison of Pseudogap theories.$-$} For illustrative purposes we focus on the spin-density response function, conventionally called $\chi_0(Q)$.
 Importantly, ensuring Eq. (\ref{eq:PRR}) is satisfied provides tight control over numerical calculations of this correlation function.
 When no simplifications are introduced, our numerical calculations agree with the sum rule to an accuracy of the order of $0.1-0.2$ percent \cite{discuss} in all three models.
-The quantity $\mathrm{Im}\chi_0(Q)\equiv-\mathrm{Im}P^{00}(Q)$ in Eq. (\ref{eq:V}) is the theoretical basis for neutron scattering experiments.
+The quantity $\mathrm{Im}\chi_0(Q)\equiv-\mathrm{Im}P^{00}(Q)$ is the theoretical basis for neutron scattering experiments.
 [Note we adopt the sign convention for the density correlation functions, $P_{\rho\rho}(Q)=P^{00}(Q)$ for spin and charge.]

-For simple $d$-wave pairing models, a very reasonable comparison between theory and neutron data has been reported at high temperatures (where one sees a reflection of the fermiology \cite{Qimiao1,Zha1}) and below $T_{C}$ (where one sees both commensurate ($\pi,\pi$) \cite{Liu2} and slightly incommensurate frequency dependent ``hourglass" structure \cite{Zha2,Kao}); this approach to neutron scattering presents a (rather successful) rival scheme to stripe approaches; many different theories, built on different microscopics, have arrived at similar behavior \cite{Lavagna,LeeBrinckmann2,Normanneutron,RiceMag1}.
+For simple $d$-wave pairing models, a very reasonable comparison between theory and neutron data has been reported at high temperatures (where one sees a reflection of the fermiology \cite{Qimiao1,Zha1}) and below $T_{C}$ (where one sees both commensurate ($\pi,\pi$) \cite{Liu2} and slightly incommensurate frequency dependent ``hourglass" structure \cite{Zha2,Kao}).
+This approach to neutron scattering presents a (rather successful) rival scheme to stripe approaches; many different theories, built on different microscopics, have arrived at similar behavior \cite{Lavagna,LeeBrinckmann2,Normanneutron,RiceMag1}.
 In the pseudogap phase (which has received less attention theoretically), there are peaks at and near ($\pi,\pi$) \cite{Birg,Dai,Keimer} which have been recently argued \cite{Keimer} to reflect some degree of broken orientational symmetry.